 Know the TFSA annual dollar limit and withdrawal deadline

-Recall that money gifted to a spouse or common-law partner to contribute to his or her own TFSA will not attract the income attribution rules on investment income generated while that gifted money remains inside the TFSA.
+Recall that money gifted to a spouse or common-law partner to contribute to their own TFSA will not attract the income attribution rules on investment income generated while that gifted money remains inside the TFSA.
+However, if the amounts are subsequently withdrawn from the TFSA and reinvested outside of the plan, attribution rules will apply on any future income and capital gains earned from the gift.

 - The estate is designated as the beneficiary of the TFSA